slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 ### Filesystem Distribution

-Resource management for Open OnDemand also requires a distributed filesystem between front and backend resources.
-This can be set up using NFS, autoFS, or some other DFS protocol.
+Resource management for Open OnDemand also requires a distributed filesystem.

-To do this using NFS, first install `nfs-utils` and then modify the `/etc/exports` file with an entry for localhost, and then for any backend clusters.
+To configure NFS set the `NFS` value to true and specify a mount point.
-By default, if `enableHostAdapter` is set to true, this chart will attempt to mount an NFS volume into the OnDemand container using the `nfs_path` value.
+Then make sure `nfs-utils` is installed and the `/etc/exports` file has an entry for localhost, and any backend clusters.

 ```bash
 /uufs/chpc.utah.edu/common/home  127.0.0.1(rw,sync,no_subtree_check,root_squash)